greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_TEXT_SEARCH_PARSER.html.md

 ## <a id="Description"></a>Description

-Remove a text search parser.
+Removes a text search parser.

 ## <a id="Synopsis"></a>Synopsis